 Use a MAC/IP address discovery tool to locate the IP address of the RTU if the network configuration settings are lost, misconfigured, or if DHCP is used.
 You must use the tool on the same side of a network router as the RTU.
-Contact Federal Signal Customer Support, see "Getting Service" on page 82 for assistance with the discovery tool.
+Contact Federal Signal Customer Support; see "Getting Technical Support and Service" on page 87 with the discovery tool.